 This data was collected from Handy Reference Guide to the Fair Labor Standards Act.

 An employer must keep track of their workweek and stay within FLSA overtime compliance for nonexempt employees who are typically owed overtime wages based on hours worked over the overtime threshold.
 An employee who classifies as nonexempt is owed time-and-a-half per FLSA’s standard 40-hour workweek.

 It’s crucial to note overtime wages are based on a workweek and not a calendar year, so you stay within FLSA and state law compliance.

 What is The Department of Labor (DOL)

 The United States Department of Labor (DOL) is defined by Wikipedia as a cabinet-level department of the U.S. federal government responsible for occupational safety, wage and hour standards, unemployment insurance benefits, reemployment services, and some economic statistics; many U.S. states also have such departments. ("United States Department of Labor."
 Wikipedia.
 Wikimedia Foundation, 05 Apr.
 2017.
 Web.
 17 Apr.
 2017.)

-The Department of Labor was founded March 4, 1913 while its headquarters is located in Washington, D.C. and is headed by the U.S. Secretary of Labor.
+The Department of Labor was founded on March 4, 1913, while its headquarters is located in Washington, D.C., and is headed by the U.S. Secretary of Labor.

 According to the Department of Labor’s website, their mission is “To foster, promote, and develop the welfare of the wage earners, job seekers, and retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.” ("Our Mission."
 United States Department of Labor.
 N.p., 07 Jan.
 2016.
 Web.
 17 Apr.
 2017.)